grscheller/dotfiles/root/README.md

 # System Configuration Files

-This directory contains system configureation files which I used to MANUALLY install on Systemd based Linux systems.
+This directory contains system configureation files which I used to MANUALLY install on my Systemd/Wayland based Linux systems.

-Paths are realtive to `/`.
+Paths are realtive to the `/` directory.

 Eventually, due to making too many errors, I wrote an installation script `systemfilesInstall`.
-From the root of the dotfiles repository, run
+From the base of the dotfiles repository, run

 ```
     sudo ./systemfilesInstall